Comparing Katapult (KPLT) and Its Rivals

 |5.60%

-52.4% of Katapult shares are owned by institutional investors.
-Comparatively, 68.6% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are owned by institutional investors.
-10.4% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.
+52.4% of Katapult shares are held by institutional investors.
+Comparatively, 68.6% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are held by institutional investors.
+10.4% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

 Summary